 Encouraged we go back to the cottage and leave a note, saying we will be back at six pm.
 Casper is deflated but anxious to return later.

 The Uncles insist we see the sights, taking both cars out on the hard-packed sand by the ocean.
 Apparently, anyone can drive on the beach.
 The original car races were held there.
 The Daytona 500 is at the newly built Speedway.
-The Uncles are giddy from driving fast on the sand, while we whoop it up, yelling at other cars doing the same as us.
+The Uncles are giddy from driving fast on the sand, while we whoop it up, yelling at other cars doing the same.
 Our classic ’50s cars are the toast of the beach.
 The Uncles need a nap after the excitement and from driving most of the night.
 I look at what the booking agent prepared for the Daytona area.
 There’s a bar & grill west of town that has us booked for that night.
 Uncle Tam tosses me the keys.
 Armed with my driver’s permit we head to check it out.
 The De Soto is not easy to drive, so Hippie takes over after I keep going onto the sandy roadside.

 The roadhouse is a square concrete box with a big parking lot and no neighbors.
 We all pile out and walk in together.